matter-labs/zksync-contracts/README.md

 ## 🤝 Contributing

 Bug fixes, new snapshots, and added ABIs are welcome!
 Open an issue before large changes and follow the standard PR workflow.

+For full guidelines, please see the [Contributing Guide](./CONTRIBUTING.md).

 ## 📜 License